-""Director" means the [economic development] department of agriculture director of the County of Maui or a designated representative."
+""Director" means the [economic development] director of agriculture of the County of Maui or a designated representative."

 SECTION 5.
 Material to be repealed is bracketed.
 New material is underscored.
 In printing this bill, the County Clerk need not include the brackets, the bracketed material, or the underscoring.